foqc/gatsby-plugin-dev-community/README.md

 # gatsby-plugin-dev-community

-This mall project it's a Gatsby plugin that fetches user articles from Dev.to’s `/articles?username` combined with `/articles/${id}` endpoint.
+This small project it's a Gatsby plugin that fetches user articles from Dev.to’s `/articles?username` combined with `/articles/${id}` endpoint.

 ## Usage